CTP protects people not cars

 How does CTP insurance work?

-Insurers set CTP premiums based on details of the vehicle owner, driving history and their vehicle.
-Postcode is an important detail.
-There are five rating regions: Metropolitan, Outer metropolitan, Newcastle and Central Coast, Wollongong, and Country.
-A few postcodes are split between two regions.
+Where you live is important for CTP pricing.
+There are 5 rating regions: Metropolitan, Outer metropolitan, Newcastle and Central Coast, Wollongong, and Country.
+(A few postcodes are split between 2 regions.)

-For example, a 50 year old in NSW with an insured 10-year old car could pay from:
+In March 2026, for example, a 50-year-old in NSW with an insured 3-year-old car and a good driving record could pay from:

 What is third party property insurance?

-This is the cheapest option when you want motor insurance to cover somebody else’s car when involved in an accident with your car.
+This is the cheapest option when you want motor insurance to cover somebody else’s car rather than your own.
 It’s cheaper than comprehensive insurance because it’s limited to other cars only.

 What is comprehensive insurance?